Protectator/league-typenode/README.md

 ## Building

-- Run `gulp build` in the project's root directory to build the sources and test files.
+- Run `npm run build` in the project's root directory to build the sources and test files.

 ## Usage